-WESTERN UNIVERSITY DEPARTMENT OF GEOGRAPHY GEOGRAPHY 3462G - 2019 LAND USE PLANNING
+WESTERN UNIVERSITY DEPARTMENT OF GEOGRAPHY GEOGRAPHY 3462G - 2020 LAND USE PLANNING

-Wednesday, 3:30 p.m. - 6:30 p.m., Room SSC 3006
+Wednesday, 3:30 p.m. - 6:30 p.m., Room AHB 1B06

-Instructor:Steve Evans, Room 2221 SSC Manager of Planning, County of ElginTelephone:519-631-1460 ext.
-126 (County of Elgin Administration Office) sevans4@uwo.caOffice Hours:3:00 - 3:30 p.m.
-Wednesdays or by appointment
+Instructor: Steve Evans, Room 2221 SSC

+Manager of Planning, County of Elgin

+Telephone: 519-631-1460 ext.
+126 (County of Elgin Administration Office)

+E-mail: sevans4@uwo.ca Office Hours: By appointment

-Course Description: The theories and practice of community planning including a review of planning legislation in Ontario, techniques for preparing Official Plans, regulating land use and the role of citizen participation.
+Course Description: Land Use Planning will include a review of Ontario Planning Legislation, and an in-depth review of planning tools used in community planning including official plans, zoning by-laws, subdivision control and the role of citizen participation.
 Prerequisite: Third or fourth year status - half course.

 The course content will include an in-depth examination of land use planning principles, techniques and processes including Provincial legislation found in the Ontario Planning Act and the Provincial Policy Statement 2014.
 The course will be conducted in the form of an advanced seminar with strong participatory input expected from students.
 Research on current land use planning issues will be assigned as group projects with presentations on findings to be critiqued in mid-March.
-Students will be required to complete the necessary textbook readings and complete three assignments, two multiple choice quizzes and a mid-term exam.
+Students will be required to complete the necessary textbook readings and complete two assignments, two multiple choice guizzes and a mid-term exam.

 Students are required to obtain or have continued access to the following texts: The Ontario Planning Act R.S.O.
 1990 as amended and Planning Canadian Communities (6th edition) by Gerald Hodge and David Gordon.
 Readings from these two publications are listed on the course outline.
-The Hodge text is available at The Book Store; the Planning Act is available on-line.
+The Hodge text is available at The Book Store; the Planning Act is available online.
 Other pertinent readings may be announced during class.
 Land Use Planning Made Plain (Second Edition) by Hok-Lin Leung is recommended as supplemental reading and is available at the book store.

 Course achievement evaluations will be based on:

-Class participation 10%

-Quizzes and other assignments 10%
+Class participation10%Quizzes and other assignments10%Mid-term exam20%Group projects20%Final Examination:40%

-Mid-term exam 20%

-Group projects 20%

-Final Examination: 40%

 Students are responsible for material covered in the lectures as well as the assigned chapters/sections of the text.
+Students are required to review assigned readings prior to class and maintain attendance as weekly topics and readings are cumulative.